-A team of experienced advisors within the Careers Department helps each prospective Sixth Form student select his or her course wisely.
+A team of experienced advisors within the Careers Department helps prospective Sixth Form students select their courses wisely.
 We give practical support to every student to be aware of the implications of their chosen course and, once in the Sixth Form, students are encouraged to discuss issues of concern in a frank yet confidential manner with their Senior Tutor.

-- Help with course selection begins in Year 11 with careers lessons, interviews with Careers Advisors and discussions with subject teachers and Sixth Form Senior Tutors - Students from schools other than St. Aidan's and St John Fisher are most welcome to visit the Associated Sixth Form - Our confidence in the wisdom of our students is expressed in the annual 'Forum' when Year 13 students provide detailed explanation of what the individual requirements for success are in each of the subjects we offer - The Sixth Form Information Evening provides further opportunity for students and parents to explore course options with subject specialists - During the application process there are meetings for prospective students and parents prior to provisional choices of courses being made and each student is interviewed individually - An induction event for St. Aidan's and St John Fisher Year 11 students and a Prospective Sixth Form Student Conference for those who wish to enter the Associated Sixth Form from other schools are held in the latter part of the summer term, after GCSE examinations are over, so that all students can see the facilities available and learn about the expectations of the Associated Sixth Form - After the examination results are published, but before the beginning of the new school year, we ask all students to come to school to discuss the final arrangements for their courses and to arrange individual timetables to suit their particular needs.
-These consultations usually take place during the last few days of the summer holidays
+- Help with course selection begins in Year 11 with careers lessons, interviews with Careers Advisors and discussions with subject teachers and Sixth Form Senior Tutors. - Students from schools other than St. Aidan's and St John Fisher are most welcome to visit the Associated Sixth Form. - Our confidence in the wisdom of our students is expressed in the annual 'Forum' when current members of the Sixth Form provide detailed explanation of what the individual requirements for success are in each of the subjects we offer - The Sixth Form Information Evening provides further opportunity for students and parents to explore course options with subject specialists. - During the application process there are meetings for prospective students and parents prior to provisional choices of courses being made and each student is interviewed individually. - An induction event for all students who wish to enter the Associated Sixth Form is held in the latter part of the summer term, after GCSE examinations are over, so that all students can see the facilities available and learn about the expectations of the Associated Sixth Form. - After the examination results are published, but before the beginning of the new school year, we ask all students to come to school to discuss the final arrangements for their courses and to arrange individual timetables to suit their particular needs.
+These consultations usually take place during the last few days of the summer holidays.